-Betony (Stachys Officinalis) is a hardy perennial herb.
-Plant hardiness to zone 4, Betony requires only average soil, and tolerates full sun to partial shade.
+Betony (Stachys officinalis) is a perennial herb that is hardy to USDA plant hardiness zone 4.
+It requires only average soil and tolerates full sun to partial shade.
 This makes it a welcome choice for those less-than-optimal garden areas, like a shade garden.

-Start Betony any way that you like: seeds or cutting both work equally well.
-Grow in the same location, until plants become overcrowded, and then divide and replant.
-This is usually after about 3 years in a sunny location.
-If growing Betony in partial shade, the plant will not need to be divided for 5 years or more.
+Start betony any way that you like; seeds and cuttings work equally well.
+Grow the plants in the same location until they become overcrowded, then divide them and replant.
+This is usually necessary after about three years in a sunny location.
+If betony is grown in partial shade, the plant may not need to be divided for five years or more.

-Betony, like many herbs, has a magical history as well.
-As far back as Egyptian times, Betony was considered a magical herb.
-Betony was thought to be protection against harm.
-People believed that Betony warded off evil spirits, and during the middle ages, they wore amulets made from betony to ward off evil spirits.
+Betony, like many herbs, has a storied history.
+As far back as Egyptian times, it was considered a magical herb and was believed to provide protection against harm.
+During the Middle Ages, people wore amulets made from betony to ward off evil spirits.

 Medicinally, betony has a long history.
 The Romans listed at least 47 illnesses that betony was believed to cure.
 It was also believed that wild animals ate betony when they were injured.
 Today, betony is used by herbalists for treating tension headaches, migraines, and chronic headaches of hormonal nature.